Raphael-Mssn/wishlist/README.md

-# 🎁 Wishlist App
+# 🎁 Wishy App

-Welcome to the Wishlist App!
+Welcome to the Wishy App!
 This Flutter application is designed to help you effortlessly create, manage, and share your wishlists with friends and family, making gift-giving occasions more organized and enjoyable.

 ## ✨ Features